The Golden Mile, Singapore: History

 In 1966, the Urban Renewal Department of the Housing and Development Board was formed to facilitate greater flexibility and autonomy in comprehensive redevelopment of Singapore's Central Area.
 The Golden Mile Complex development was the result of the department's first Sales of Sites programme in 1967.

 The "Golden Mile" refers to the strip of land between Nicoll Highway and Beach Road.
-It was planned by the Singapore Government as a high-rise spine fronting Kallang Basin.
+It was planned by the Government as a high-rise spine fronting Kallang Basin.
 The area used to be occupied by squatters and small marine industries.

 Built at a cost of S$18 million and completed in 1973, the 16-storey Golden Mile Complex is one of the early pioneers of integrating multiple operations into a single mixed-use development in Singapore.

 Today, the complex's shopping mall houses numerous Thai clubs, shops and eateries, as well as tourist and ticketing agencies for travellers going to Malaysia by bus or coach.

 A minor upgrading was carried out on the Golden Mile Complex building in 1983, when tinted glass was added to the Beach Road façade to achieve the desired overall thermal transfer value rating.
 In 1986, the whole building was redecorated.

 In March 2006, the Golden Mile Complex was described as a "vertical slum", "terrible eyesore" and "national disgrace" by Singapore Nominated Member of Parliament Ivan Png: "Each individual owner acts selfishly, adding extensions, zinc sheets, patched floors, glass, all without any regard for other owners and without any regard for the national welfare."
 The residents have also done over their balconies to create an extra room.

-The Golden Mile Complex, which is located on a 99-year leasehold site starting from 1969, has been planned to be put up for an en bloc sale.
+Golden Mile Complex, which is located on a 99-year leasehold site starting from 1969, has been planned to be put up for an en bloc sale.
 On 11 August 2018, 80% of the owners signed an agreement agreeing to sell the complex in an en-block sale.